kazcare/cheesy-cheese/README.md

 All pages of the website has a hero image with text overlay underneath the header and navbar area with cover text on it saying what is the website about, which changes its position on screen smaller than 950px.

+The logo and nav bar link items have sticky position.
+These stay on the top of the screen, even when user is scrolling down.

 <img src="docs/nav-bar-hover.png">

-The logo, nav bar and hero image on the top and footer at the bottom is consistent to all the pages.
-Content changes between those areas.

 [Back to Top](#table-of-contents)